CALIFORNIA HIGHWAY PATROL

 PYRAMID MOBILE EXTENDERS:

-The GE Executive II mobile repeaters have been mostly phased out, as they are no longer supported by the manufacturer, and have been replaced with a mobile repeater of essentially the same function, but in a much smaller package, made by Pyramid Communications of Huntington Beach, California.
+The GE Executive II mobile repeaters are no longer supported by the manufacturer, and were supplemented with a mobile repeater of essentially the same function, but in a much smaller package, made by Pyramid Communications of Huntington Beach, California.
 The Pyramid unit is built into a small case about the size of an external computer modem, and is microprocessor controlled.
 This model is a special design made for CHP in that the connector matches that of the former GE Executive II RVR unit such that they are interchangeable.
 Pyramid manufactures the current line of mobile repeaters for GE (M/A Com) as the OEM .
-The Pyramid repeaters were initially tested in 2001 and adopted later in that year, and are probably being phased into use in motorcycles as well.
+The Pyramid repeaters were initially tested in 2001 and adopted later in that year, but were not used in motorcycles.
+It was my understanding that the Pyramid units would completely replace the GE units, however in 2010 the GE units are still seen far more frequently than the Pyramid equivalents, and by 2013 all VHF extenders had been replaced with 700 MHz P25 extender equipment (still by Pyarmid in the "conventional" cars still using the GE RANGR equipment.

 Photos courtesy of Pyramid Technical Support